Beast to Beauty: A Story of Conquering Severe Acne

 Some people call me a Fierce Wellness Warrior!
 Who’s going to argue with that?
 I’ll take that compliment all the way to the hills, but many are unaware of how I became who I am today.

 I used to view a woman who smiled with confidence as having high self-esteem.
 You know the type; the girl who walks into the room with her carefree personality and flawless approach!
 But I was living in a cage, looking through the bars, and seeing only glimpses of sunlight.
-I didn’t realize that the true definition of self-esteem was finding worth in one's abilities and obtaining self-respect.
+I didn’t realize that the true definition of self-esteem was finding worth and true identity in and through Jesus Christ .
 As a young girl, I longed for such things, but I was unaware of how to reach them.
+Praise God that isn't the case now.

 In the household I grew up in, our idea of eating healthy was cracking open a can of green beans, salting up some corn on the cob, and enjoying a little mashed potatoes with our butter.
 I watched my mom struggle with yo-yo dieting – forever on a roller coaster of thin, fat, thin, fat.
 I didn’t understand her battle because I was the girl who could indulge in cakes, pies, and fries without gaining a pound.
 Processed foods were the name of my game!
 It was not until I graduated high school that I began to experience abnormal skin breakouts called Cystic Acne.